-Turbulent Weather Procedures
+Inclement Weather Procedures

+Download the JSU Safe App.
 Watch television or listen to the radio for weather reports.
 Stay abreast of the situation.
-You will be notified of weather conditions.
+You will be notified of weather conditions via the JSU Safe App.
 Remain Calm!

 Listen for the civil defense sirens.
 These sirens are used in case of severe weather.
 They will sound continuously if dangerous weather conditions occur.
 Example: If the area civil defense feels there is danger of a tornado touching down the civil defense sirens will sound.